moechofe/nth/README.md

-A command-line tool that returns extracted columns from stdin.
+A command-line tool that returns extracted columns from STDIN.
 Aims to replace `awk {print $1}` with something easier to use.

 ### Usage